-Sonny Hashmi - Acting Chief Information Officer
+Sonny Hashmi - Chief Information Officer

-2013 Federal 100 award for Digital Government Innovation - as a “cloud expander.”
+Mr. Hashmi is active in the federal IT community.
+He received the 2013 Federal 100 award for Digital Government Innovation - as a “cloud expander.”
 Other awards include his team’s win of the 2011 GCN award for (Cloud) Enterprise E-mail and Collaboration.

 Mr. Hashmi has a master’s in engineering from Purdue University and a master’s certificate in innovation management from the University of Maryland.